Berwick-upon-Tweed

 There are a several good hiking areas in the Berwick-upon-Tweed area like Dunstanburgh, Sycamore Gap, and Hadrian's Wall near Hexham.

-There are a several good geological features in the Berwick-upon-Tweed area like Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap.
+Berwick-upon-Tweed's best nearby geological features can be found at Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap.

 Don't miss Dunstanburgh Castle's castles if visiting the area around Berwick-upon-Tweed.